How to Choose an Electricity or Natural Gas Plan

 Comparing rates, choosing a new energy plan that fits your individual needs, and switching suppliers couldn’t be easier.
 We’ll even help guide you through the process.

-Why you have the power to choose your energy plan
+Why you have the power to select your energy plan

 Energy Choice is a fairly recent development in the United States and is available to citizens and businesses in several states.
 Until 1977, homes and businesses bought energy from their local utility.
-Then in 1977, 17 states began working toward deregulation legislation that would give consumers the power to choose their electricity and natural gas supplier.
+Then in 1977, 17 states began working toward deregulation legislation that would give consumers the power to change their electric and gas supplier.

 Deregulation created competition between suppliers as well, translating into energy savings and plan options for homes and businesses.
 Today more than a third of all U.S. states offer some version of Energy Choice, whether that’s electricity only, natural gas only or both.